totaljs/framework/readme.md

 ## Plans

 > I want perfect and stability web application framework.
-Currently is framework in testing mode and stable version will be in the short time.
+Currently is framework in testing mode and stable version will be in short time.

 ### Tips: